What happens now that Democrats will retake the House

 Technically, leaders from both parties have expressed a willingness to reach bipartisan deals.
 In reality, the energy to reach them will be limited, especially when Democrats begin to flex their new investigative muscle.

-Then there's the baggage of Trump's own Hill talks history, which has been littered with false starts and failed negotiations — meaning the most concrete action out of the new Congress is likely to come in probes of the Trump White House, not compromise with it.
+Then there's the baggage of Trump's own history in talks on the Hill, which has been littered with false starts and failed negotiations — meaning the most concrete action out of the new Congress is likely to come in probes of the Trump White House, not compromise with it.

 Infrastructure, which fell by the wayside in the first two years of Trump’s presidency, has been mentioned as one area with the potential, however remote, for cooperation.
 House Democrats will likely reintroduce the infrastructure plan that they outlined earlier this year, calling for an investment of $1 trillion to rebuild the nation’s roads, bridges, transit, rail, schools and water systems.
 Rep. Peter DeFazio, D-Ore., ranking member on the Transportation and Infrastructure Committee, has already gotten a head start by recently meeting with White House legislative director Shahira Knight to discuss ideas.